-Chapel services are held weekly on Monday (3-year-olds) and Tuesday (4-year-olds) mornings.
-Chapel is a great time for singing and hearing a Bible story or object lesson.
+Chapel services are held weekly on Monday mornings.
+Chapel is a great time for singing and hearing the Bible story students will be learning that week.

 P.7.0 MISCELLANEOUS

 P.7.1 Clothing Guidelines

 Children should be dressed in play clothes with simple fasteners allowing them to be independent in caring for personal needs.
 Please follow these guidelines: